UnicornTV/Flourish-Tutorial/EntryFormController.md

 offset variable before our next iteration of the loop.

 Before we can build and run to see our beautiful dropdown menu, we need methods that will show and hide our dropdown.

-Here's is our open picker method:
+{x: open_picker}
+Create an openPicker() method with the following code:

 ~~~language-swift
 func openPicker()